By Jim Ferri

 It was rebuilt (a marvelous job) and today it’s once again a popular pub filled with over 100 varieties of different whiskeys as well as plenty of wine and beer.

-He had taken me to the Duke of York since I had told him that I was interested in seeing and learning more about the period of “the troubles” in Northern Ireland.
-From 1969 to 1994 about 15,500 bombs were set off by the IRA in Northern Ireland (“as the capital, Belfast got its fair share, and it was the luck of the draw who lived and who died since bombs were placed indiscriminately”).
+Ken had taken me to the Duke of York since I had told him that I was interested in seeing and learning more about the period of “the troubles” in Northern Ireland.
+From 1969 to 1994 about 15,500 bombs were set off by the IRA in Northern Ireland.

-Back in the taxi we continued to the old Catholic and Protestant neighborhoods where political murals still cover many walls.
+We were soon off to the old Catholic and Protestant neighborhoods where political murals still cover many walls.
 We stopped along the wall that was built by British soldiers to separate the Irish and the British factions, with Union Jacks and Irish flags still flying at opposite ends of the street.
-Murals are found in different areas around the city and several tour companies, as well as just about any cab driver, can give you a tour of them.
+Murals are found in different areas around the city.
+I realized I wouldn’t have seen any of them and the Catholic and Protestant neighborhoods if I hadn’t taken a Black Taxi tour of the city.

 Ken then headed off to the Queen’s Quarter of the city to show me stately Queen’s University, the Botanical Gardens and the Ulster Museum, all located right next to one another on University and Stranmills Roads.